Skip to content

 environments: [dev, test, prod] # ordered list (source of truth), unchanged

-environment_config: # reserved; omitting it is valid today
+environment_config: # optional; omitting it is valid

 prod: